softworkz/emby-wiki/Library-items.md

 ### DisplayMediaType
 This is a friendly version of MediaType that can be used for display purposes, if desired.

+### PrimaryImageAspectRatio
+This is the aspect ratio of the primary image.
+Most image types have a predictable aspect ratio, but primary is the one exception.
+A typical use case when rendering a list of items is to determine the average AR, and then display them all using that value.

 ### AirDays, AirTime, Status
 These are applicable Series only and will give you information about when episodes air.